Inland flooding: A hidden danger of tropical cyclones

 Before flood water rises, NOAA advises

 The NOAA National Weather Service’s robust hydrology program helps protect the nation from the dangers of flooding by monitoring water levels in streams, rivers and lakes, and issuing forecasts and warnings to alert communities when floods threaten.

 A major component of the hydrology program is a network of 13 River Forecast Centers spanning the country.
 These centers provide critical hydrologic information to meteorologists, community decision-makers, and partners in water resource management and flood planning so they can take action in their local communities.

 The following interview with Jeff Dobur, a senior hydrologist at the National Weather Service’s Southeast River Forecast Center in Peachtree City, Georgia, provides a better understanding of inland flooding, as well as the essential role of the River Forecast Centers (RFC).

 Why is inland flooding from hurricanes such a threat?

-More than 60 percent of U.S. hurricane deaths from 1970-1999 occurred in inland counties, with more than half of tropical hurricane deaths related to freshwater flooding.
-From what the past has shown, damage from inland flooding caused by these storms can often times run well into the billions of dollars — especially when a major metropolitan area is impacted.
+Approximately 25 percent of U.S. hurricane deaths from 1963-2012 occurred in inland counties, with more than half of tropical hurricane deaths related to freshwater flooding.
+From what the past has shown, damage from inland flooding caused by these storms can often time run well into the billions of dollars — especially when a major metropolitan area is impacted.